noise_pollution.jpg

 Where to get help

 It can be hard to approach people with issues relating to noise.
-You’ll find a lot of valuable information on dealing with neighbourhood noise on the the NSW Environment Protection Authority (EPA) website.
+You’ll find a lot of valuable information on dealing with neighbourhood noise on NSW Environment Protection Authority (EPA) website.
 There is information to help you regarding barking dogs, intruder alarms as well as noise from vehicles.

 Consider Community Justice Centres (CJC)